How and why did Spartan power decline from the Persian Wars to the Battle of Leuctra 371 BC?

 Structural causes

-Oliganthropia.
-Aristotle (Politics 1270a) treats the decline of Spartiate numbers as the structural cause.
-From around 8,000 at Thermopylae (480 BC), the citizen body declined to around 1,500 to 2,000 by Leuctra.
-Land consolidation in fewer families and the strict qualification requirements (failure of the syssition contribution meant loss of citizenship) drove the decline.
+- Aristotle (Politics 2.9, 1270a) treats the decline of Spartiate numbers as the structural cause.
+From around 8,000 at the time of Thermopylae (480 BC, Herodotus's ancient figure), the citizen body declined to around 1,500 to 2,000 by Leuctra (a modern estimate).
+Land consolidation in fewer families, much of it passing through heiresses and dowries, and the strict qualification requirements (failure of the syssition contribution meant loss of citizenship) drove the decline.
+The Cinadon conspiracy (c.
+397 BC) shows the danger was recognised, and violently suppressed, decades before Leuctra.

 Spartan decline at a glance